Covid 19 conspiracy theory cartoon, linking the virus to G5.

-Covid-19 coronavirus cartoon – holiday plans during the lockdown.
+Covid-19 coronavirus cartoon – holiday or vacation plans during the lockdown.

 As a result of the coronavirus lockdown people are having to abandon their usual holiday plans.